 Q: How can we build the capacities of a Centre Manager?

 A: When a Centre Manager joins in, it is important for him/her to stay aligned to the vision of the organization.
 There is a lot of sensitivity that needs to be built regarding the nuances and dynamics.
 At Tata STRIVE, we run a 5-day programme for Centre Managers, to help them reach their goal better.
 It covers the elements of leadership, influencing, to think like an entrepreneur among others.
 We also talk about stakeholder delight by not only presenting the excel sheets but by gathering the insights.

-We even promote a culture of coaching within the STRIVE and as a Centre Manager, we encourage them to turn as a leader, have a free-flow conversation by one-on-one practice.
+We even promote a culture of coaching within the Tata STRIVE and as a Centre Manager, we encourage them to turn as a leader, have a free-flow conversation by one-on-one practice.

 Apart from this, we also conducted a series called ‘Ghajinigiri’.
-Even though the SOPs are like the Bible for us to do things, in the thick of work, we tend to forget or skip few tasks.
-So, going back to the concept of the Bollywood movie, Ghajini, we brought this series on why should a Centre Manager do the counseling in a particular way.
+Even though the SOPs are like the Bible for us to do things, in the thick of work, we tend to forget or skip a few tasks.
+So, going back to the concept of the Bollywood movie, Ghajini, we brought this series on why should a Centre Manager do the counselling in a particular way.
 This series has brought everyone together and empowered them.